-UNESCO has made education a key pillar to responding to the climate crisis through its Education for Sustainable Development for 20302 framework.
+UNESCO has made education a key pillar to responding to the climate crisis through its Education for Sustainable Development for 2030 framework.
 This framework will integrate climate change awareness into curriculum, teacher training, and educational policy.
-Additionally, UNESCO partners with 81 countries and over 1,100 organizations in the Green Education Partnership (GEP).
-GEP works to mainstream climate education through quality standards and curriculum guidance.
+Additionally, UNESCO partners with 81 countries and over 1,100 organizations in the Greening Education Partnership (GEP).
+As a global community of collaboration, GEP works to mainstream climate education through quality standards and curriculum guidance.
 Another way UNESCO supports climate education is through their work at the Office for Climate Education (OCE) established with France in 2020.
 The OCE provides climate education resources and support for teachers and students.